ACTRIS-CCRES/cookiecutter-ccres/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bump2version patch # possible: major / minor / patch
+$ bump2version patch # possible: major / minor / patch / release_candidate / dev
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+This will then deploy the package in PyPI if tests pass and a tag is set, otherwise it will deployed on test-pipy.